We recognise that there are some services which are important to local communities, and that we no longer have the resources to carry out.

 Surrey Highways has developed the Community Highways Volunteer initiative to support residents and community organisations, to work together with the local highways team to enhance their local areas.

-Please see the Community Highways Volunteering Policy (PDF) for full details, and then for an informal discussion and information about next steps, please contact us at: email@example.com
+Please see the Community Highways Volunteering Policy (PDF) and Community Highways Volunteering Guidance (PDF) for full details, and then for an informal discussion and information about next steps, please contact us at: email@example.com

 We will be in touch within 28 days of receiving your email.